Creating a Campus for All: Welcoming Adults with IDDs to the Roadrunner Family

 Volunteer Requirements

-Volunteers must be current UTSA undergraduate or graduate students and commit to attending all sessions for the full course duration.
+Volunteers must be current University of Texas at San Antonio undergraduate or graduate students and commit to attending all sessions for the full course duration.
 Their role includes:

 • Participating actively in all activities and discussions